Lusterni/lusterni/wp-content/plugins/copy-the-code/readme.txt

 1. Install the <code>Copy Anything to Clipboard</code> plugin either via the WordPress plugin directory, or by uploading the files to your server at <code>wp-content/plugins</code>.

 == Changelog ==

+= 3.2.0 =
+* New: Added the Elementor widget category "Copy Anything to Clipboard".
+* Improvement: Compatibility to WordPress 6.4.1.
+* Improvement: Improved the Elementor "AI Prompt Generator" widget controls and structure.
+* Improvement: Improved the Elementor "Blockquote" widget controls and structure.
+* Improvement: Improved the Elementor "Code Snippet" widget controls and structure.
+* Improvement: Improved the Elementor "Copy to Clipboard Button" widget controls and structure.
+* Improvement: Improved the Elementor "Copy to Clipboard Icon" widget controls and structure.

 = 3.1.0 =
 * New: Added new shortcode [copy_inline] which allow you to copy content from the inline element.